IvyMunialo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 20 Replace all characters A and c from input to Z and e respectively script 21 Create a script that removes all letters c and C from input script 22 Write a script that reverse its input
+script 20 Replace all characters A and c from input to Z and e respectively script 21 Create a script that removes all letters c and C from input script 22 Write a script that reverse its input scrip 23 Write a script that displays all users and their home directories, sorted by users